 So Now What?

-1. Having signor of the release accept the equipment and facility as is or to be in good shape, was determined to be a joke.
+- Having the signor of the release accept the equipment and facility as is or to be in good shape, was determined to be a joke.
 The signor was coming to the facility for their expertise and had no expertise to make that determination on their own.

 You don’t want to have your release thrown out because a clause in the release, no matter who it protects is false.

-I have yet to read a case where an indemnification clause has been upheld in a release, unless the circumstances were very odd and the parties knowledgeable about what they were agreeing too.
+I have yet to read a case where an indemnification clause has been upheld in a release unless the circumstances were very odd and the parties were knowledgeable about what they were agreeing to.

 For more articles on Indemnification Clauses see: